 Local water authorities charged with the responsibility of enforcing backflow prevention codes should ensure that local codes carry the wording of the model codes on mandatory requirements for thermal expansion prevention.
 This should be done for the protection of the water user’s life and property, and for the elimination of the water supplier’s potential liability for damage from catastrophic failure due to uncontrolled thermal expansion.

-For more information or to look at our photo gallery to how to treat thermal expansion and what can happen if you do not treat it, CLICK HERE or you can give us a call at 816-347-2610.
+For more information on how to treat thermal expansion and what happens when an expansion tank fails, contact us and give us a call at 816-347-2610.
 Thank you!